 TO: UCLA Faculty

-FROM: Academic Senate Chair Susan Cochran and Interim Vice Chancellor Michael Levine
+FROM: Academic Senate Chair Sandra Graham and Interim Vice Chancellor Michael Levine

 RE: Confidentiality in Personnel Process

-Within these constraints of confidentiality, faculty members have multiple means of securing guidance for their personnel actions.
-Junior faculty are typically assigned an advocate or mentor by their department when they are hired to help guide them through the academic process.
-In addition, all faculty members seeking insight into departmental judgments about their promotion cases are entitled to see the departmental letter presenting the evaluation; and departmental faculty are entitled to review and comment upon those departmental letters before they are released.
+Within these constraints of confidentiality, faculty members have other means of securing guidance for their personnel actions.
+Faculty members seeking insight into departmental judgments about their promotion cases are entitled to see the departmental letter presenting the evaluation; and departmental faculty are entitled to review and comment upon those departmental letters before they are released.
 Furthermore, obligations of confidentiality can coexist with the mentoring activities important to the advancement of junior faculty.
 Obligations of confidentiality do not preclude individual faculty members from sharing their own professional judgments about candidates’ performance or providing advice to candidates about how to satisfy the professional standards of their department, provided they do not disclose information revealing the identities of other faculty members or the specific contents of their comments.

 Interim Vice Chancellor, Academic Personnel